What does the future of accountancy look like?

 Forward-thinking accountants have the power to become a sort of external CFO, trusted to ensure clients are in the best possible financial position.
 It’s a big responsibility – but an exciting one too.

-This kind of opportunity is made possible by the advances in technology, freeing up accountants’ time so they can offer real value to their clients.
-And Pleo is an example of this according to Joe David, founder at Nephos, a UK-based accounting firm.
+This kind of opportunity is made possible by technological advances, freeing up accountants’ time so they can offer real value to their clients.
+And Pleo is an example of this, according to Joe David, founder of Nephos, a UK-based accounting firm.

 “It makes our lives a lot easier because we’re receiving receipts to support the spend that a company is making, much more regularly.
-That saves us a lot of time… So we’re not focusing on processing our customers’ paperwork, we’re focusing on advising their business.”
+That saves us a lot of time… So we’re not focusing on processing our customers’ paperwork, but on advising their business.”

 65% of accountants feel it’s challenging to get clients on board with new technology